cap-tee/cheri-docs/morello-getting-started.md

 5. [Installing the Morello edition of the Arm Development Studio.](./morello/BareMetalOnMorello/InstallingArmDevStudio/InstallingArmDevStudio.md)
 6. [Creating and running a bare metal "hello world" application on the command line.](./morello/BareMetalOnMorello/HelloWorldCommandLine/HelloWorldCommandLine.md)
 7. [Creating and running a bare metal "hello world" through the Arm Development Studio.](./morello/BareMetalOnMorello/HelloWorldArmDevStudio/HelloWorldArmDevStudio.md)
-8. Buffer overflow exercise.
-9. Interfacing to the trusted firmware.

 ### Bare Metal Default Configuration Setup for Morello
 This section explains more about the set up of bare metal on Morello.
 It is worth reading if you wish to do more than just run the examples.
 1. [Understanding the default initialisation sequence for Morello.](./morello/BareMetalOnMorello/DefaultSetup/InitSequence/InitSequence.md)